How families live in Germany

 Starting a family late

 Many young academics in particular put off starting a family – they first want to complete their university studies and then start a career.
 As a result, on average mothers are already almost 30 and fathers 35 years old when their first child is born.
-This is also a reason for the small average number of children per family.
+This is also a reason for the small average number of children per family; for 53 percent of families in Germany have only one child.

 How the State promotes families